Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Epping Forest and neighbouring areas in northeast London are an exception to this pattern.
 The forest is designated a European Special Area for Conservation, partly due to the presence of stag beetles.
 So are Richmond Park, Wimbledon Common and Putney Heath.

 Stag beetles live between three and seven years, on average.
-The vast majority of this time is spent as a larva underground.
+The vast majority of this time is spent as a larva underground, creating tunnels through the rotting wood they feed on.

 Females lay their eggs - possibly as many as 30 - in dead wood or nearby soil.
 The eggs hatch after about three weeks and the larvae then spend several years feeding on decaying wood.